Fabbrizio99/Thesis_ridgeline/ridgeline2.md

 - Value 1.0: represents the "Ideal forest" (full photosynthetic biomass);
 - Value 0.0: represents the total absence of forest characteristics (bare soil, rock, or urban surfaces);
-- Intermediate Values (0.2 - 0.7): Describe the typical heterogeneity of post-disturbance environments, characterised by fallen tree trunks, pioneer herbaceous vegetation and shrubs.
+- Intermediate Values (0.2 - 0.7): Describe the typical heterogeneity of post-disturbance environments, characterised by fallen tree trunks, pioneer herbaceous vegetation, and shrubs.

 The main objective of this analysis is to monitor the trajectory of forest recovery over time.
 In this context, the identification of specific types of non-forest land cover, such as the distinction between bare soil or fallen dry logs, is secondary to the main objective.